What is software complexity? Know the challenges and solutions

 Complexity metrics provide a common language for discussing code quality and maintainability.
 They facilitate communication between developers, managers, and stakeholders, enabling everyone to understand the implications of complexity and make informed decisions.

 Incorporating complexity metrics into the software development process empowers teams to make data-driven decisions and prioritize their efforts.
-The result is a team that can create software that’s not only functional but also resilient, adaptable, and easy to maintain in the long run.
+This focus on application resiliency results in a team that can create software that’s not only functional but also adaptable, and easy to maintain in the long run.

 Benefits of software complexity analysis